 Useful in balancing blood sugar levels quinoa is also very anti-inflammatory and good for maintaining muscles and strong bones.
 And one of the best things about quinoa is that is so quick and easy to cook!
 A great alternative to rice, couscous and bulgur wheat the fluffy texture and slightly nutty flavour can be used in a great many dishes.

 Fancy Growing Your Own?

-First, buy your packet of quinoa seed from the Suttons James Wong range.
-Each packet contains about 410 seeds and although 100% germination is unlikely you will still harvest a good-sized crop.
+First, buy your packet of quinoa seed.
+Although 100% germination is unlikely you will still harvest a good-sized crop.

 As the young plants do look very weed-like it is best to sow your seed in rows and mark them carefully.
 It would be a great shame to weed them by mistake!
 Sow in April in a sunny spot and water well.
 Once large enough to handle thin the seedlings out to a distance of about 30cm between each plant.

 Initially, growth is slow but then the plants will put on a sudden spurt and will reach a height of about 2 metres.
 Seed heads will then begin to form.

 In early autumn the leaves will turn yellow and start to fall.
 This is the time when the colourful seed heads are ready for cutting.
 Remove the whole seed heads and pop them in a paper bag somewhere cool and dry for a couple of weeks to allow the seed to dry.

 When dry gently rub the seed heads to remove the seed and pass it through a fine sieve to remove any chaff.
 Store your quinoa seed in an airtight jar and it will last for about a year.
 By which time your next crop will be ready!